Tamura, Fukushima: Climate

-Tamura has a humid continental climate (Köppen Cfa) characterized by mild summers and cold winters with heavy snowfall.
+Tamura has a humid subtropical climate (Köppen Cfa) characterized by mild summers and cold winters with heavy snowfall.
 The average annual temperature in Tamura is 10.4 °C. The average annual rainfall is 1368 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 23.1 °C, and lowest in January, at around -0.1 °C.